 Bella Hardy at The Greystones

 Multi award winner Bella found her first home in folk music through a childhood love of ballad books.
 She began performing at Cambridge and Sidmouth festivals from the age of 13, her debut album Night Visiting established her reputation as a talented songwriter when her first composition, Three Black Feathers, won a BBC Folk Award nomination.
 Since then Bella has been beguiling audiences throughout the world with her mesmerising, highly acclaimed, crystalline voice and songs that call straight to the heart all delivered with unique, disarming honesty.
-Tickets
+Tickets sold out

 Luke Jackson at Cafe No9